dhextras/google_review_reporter/README.md

 > This isn't fully finished so you have to run the RPA task manually until they finis new api for custom rpa tasks

       - Open Geelark Application.
-Go to Discover > Automation > RPA tasks
+Go to Discover > Automation > custom tasks
       - In Google profile report click on the `>` play like button
-      - Create Task > Add phone
+      - Create Common Task > Add phone
       - Select All the phones you wanted to run this for and click ok
       - For each phones pubDate choose now
-      - For each phones profileUrl Enter the profile link you wanted to report
+      - For each phones
+         - If reporting entire profile - profileUrl Enter the profile link you wanted to report ( must be a short link other wise wont work in some situations )
+         - If reporting each reviews seperately - Enter the list of urls you got from running 'fetch_reviews.py' script
       - Click on Execution History to see the execution details

 Make sure your `.env` file if properly set up before running these scripts.